farbodahm/farbodahm.github.io/content/posts/deployment-strategies.md

 ### What are the pains?

-- Long lead time for developers: each deployment takes time and developers need to wait for the deployment to finish
+- **Slow deployments**: Each deploy takes time.
+Developers wait a lot.
-- Complex branching strategy: managing multiple branches can be complex and error-prone
+- **Too many branches**: Hard to manage.
+Easy to make mistakes.
-- Difficult to manage environment-specific configurations: managing different configurations for each environment can be challenging
+- **Config mess**: Each environment needs different settings.
+That's tricky to handle.
-- Lack of flexibility: developers may not have the freedom to deploy code as needed, leading to delays and frustration
+- **No flexibility**: developers may not have the freedom to deploy code as needed, leading to delays and frustration.
-- We can't deploy only specific part of the codebase, e.g., only DAGs in Airflow
+- **All or nothing**: You can't deploy just one part (like only one DAG in Airflow).
+If you want to deploy to `staging`, you deploy everything in that branch.
-  - If we want to do so, we need to have a separate logic for deploying only the part we want which adds more complexity
+  - Want to deploy just one piece?
+You need extra logic.
+More complexity.

 ### Example: Airflow DAG Deployment

-Let's say we have an Airflow project and we want to deploy our DAGs using GitOps strategy.
+Let's say we have an Airflow project.
+We want to deploy DAGs using GitOps.

-We can have a Git repository with the following structure:
+Here's a typical repo structure:

 ```
 airflow-dags-repo/